 !!-CE-!!
-In accordance with Standard EN 13155, the lifter is designed to rest on relatively horizontal surfaces.
-To store, set the lifter with the pads facing downward on a clean, smooth, flat surface.
-Lower the lift bar to a horizontal orientation and place a support under the lift spool.
+In accordance with CE Standard EN 13155, the lifter is designed to rest on relatively horizontal surfaces without tipping over.
+To store the lifter in this way, set the lifter with the pads facing downward on a clean, smooth, flat surface.
+Then lower the lift bar to a horizontal orientation and place a support under the lift spool.

-Charge the battery before storing and every six months after (see MAINTENANCE).
-Disconnect the electrical connectors for the battery (top of main enclosure) and for the battery charger (on side of main enclosure) to minimize power drainage.
-Store the battery between 32° to 70° Fahrenheit [0° to 21° Celsius].
+Charge the battery completely when placing it in storage and at six-month intervals thereafter (see MAINTENANCE: BATTERY RECHARGE).
+After charging the battery, disconnect the electrical connectors for the battery (on top of main enclosure) and for the battery charger (on side of main enclosure), in order to minimize power drainage.
+Preferred temperatures for storing the battery are 32° to 70° Fahrenheit [0° to 21° Celsius].
 Higher temperatures require the battery to be charged more frequently.
 Storage at temperatures above 100° Fahrenheit [38° Celsius] should be avoided.